 Two miles of trails.
 Easy walking.
 Please remember that this is a working farm landscape.
 Please stay on marked trails and away from any equipment or livestock that you may see.
 Fences should be presumed to be electrified.
 Dog walking, horseback riding, motorized vehicles and mountain biking are not permitted on the property.

 Year-round, daily, sunrise to sunset.
 Allow a minimum of 1 hour.

-The Chestnut Hill farm stand is open to the public year round, with limited hours in the wintertime.
-In addition to fresh organic CHF and Trustees produce (even in the winter), the farm offers its own pickles, tomato puree, and pesto; Trustees meats, eggs, and cheeses; and a variety of locally-made dressings, honey, maple syrup, pasta, condiments, and treats.
+The Chestnut Hill farm stand is open to the public year-round.
+In addition to fresh organic CHF and Trustees produce (even in the winter), the farm offers its own pickles, tomato puree, and pesto; Trustees meats, eggs, and cheeses; and a variety of locally made dressings, honey, maple syrup, pasta, condiments, and treats.

 For the time being, the only way to shop is through our online store.
 The ordering window is Mondays at 6PM through Thursdays at noon, for curbside pick up on Saturdays between 10AM and 12Noon – we’ll bring your order right to your car.
 Thanks for your support!